 George Floyd’s final pleas were deeply traumatizing and agonizing for every Black mother and father who watched in horror as four police officers drained the life from Floyd’s body.
 Officer Derek Chauvin pinned Floyd beneath his knee for nine minutes.
 No apparent signs of stress, exertion, or anxiety flickered across his face.
 Fellow officer Tou Thao, standing a few feet away, seemed unphased by the entire event.
 Their indifference reflected a sense of normalcy in dispensing the duty to “protect and serve.”

-trauma throughout a community.
+Any society that normalizes the casual murder of a human being must reflect on its values, history, and future.
+We must interrogate the systemic and cultural norms that embolden, normalize, and indemnify police violence.
+More importantly, these norms must be reconfigured to recognize that the murder of one individual sends waves of trauma throughout a community.
 For that reason, any efforts to address police brutality and misconduct must provide restitution to Black and Brown communities impacted by such practices.

 Although our legal system appropriately allows individual families to collect civil money settlements when their constitutional rights have been violated, recompense for the toll exacted on the broader community has been largely ignored.